Junction, Texas: Parks and recreation

 Junction is home to several parks, including the 2,600 acre South Llano River State Park.
 The city also has eight swimming pools, golf and tennis courts, and abundant hotel/motel options due mainly to its location along the heavily traveled Interstate 10 corridor.
 The Fort McKavett State Historic Site is also located near Junction.

 Government

 The city of Junction is a "Type A" General Law municipality under Texas law.
 The local government is headed by an elected mayor and five-member city council.

 The Junction Economic Development Corporation, Tourism Board, and Chamber of Commerce are given the task of attracting jobs and visitors to Junction while supporting local business establishments.

 Education

 Public education in the city of Junction is provided by the Junction Independent School District.
 The district supports an elementary, middle, and high school housed on a single campus at 1700 College Street.

 Junction is home to the Texas Tech University Center at Junction, a satellite school of Texas Tech University in Lubbock.
 The center is situated on a 410 acre campus, and offers a broad spectrum of programs in both the undergraduate and graduate disciplines.

+All of Kimble County is in the service area of Howard County Junior College District.